 While attending Albion College (Albion, Michigan), I received a music scholarship to play harp and piano in the Albion College Symphony Orchestra, under the direction of Dr. James Ball.
 In 2003, I was one of three featured concerto contest winners with the Symphony, performing the Rondeau from Francois-Adrien Boieldieu’s Concerto for Harp.
 Throughout college, I also played with the Tecumseh Community Orchestra (Tecumseh, Michigan) and for Albion College theater productions.
 Additionally, I established a seasonal performance schedule with Milwaukee County-area (Wisconsin) churches during the Christmas holidays.
 After my college graduation, I was invited back to Albion College several times to play with the Symphony as well as joining the Tecumseh Community Orchestra for annual concerts.

 I then relocated to Valparaiso, Indiana, to attend graduate school at Valparaiso University.
 Since completing my Master of Arts in Liberal Studies - concentration in History in December 2006, I have continued to perform for weddings, church services and special events in the Midwestern United States.
 Recent events include the 2012 Methodist Hospital Foundation's annual black tie gala and the 2013 Methodist Hospital Foundation coronation dinner.

 Most recently, I was honored to be part of the March of Dimes Signature Chefs' Auction for the past three years, the 2013 and 2012 Summer Rhapsody Music Festival symphony orchestras, play with the LaPorte Symphony Orchestra, and be part of dozens of weddings and special events.
 In the past few years, I've also been featured in the press and regional wedding media (scroll down for details!).
 I am also a member of the Valparaiso Chamber of Commerce and the American Harp Society.
-Besides my musical activities, I completed my second Master's degree in Student Affairs and Higher Education in May 2014, and I have been the Associate Director of Academic Services for Valparaiso University's Graduate School since October 2014.
-I am currently pursuing my Doctor of Education in Higher Education Leadership, anticipating completion in December 2020.
+Besides my musical activities, I completed my second Master's degree in Student Affairs and Higher Education in May 2014 and I am currently pursuing my Doctor of Education in Higher Education Leadership, anticipating completion in December 2020.
 I am starting a new position at the University of Illinois - Chicago as the Assistant Dean for Academic and Student Services in the Graduate College soon.

 Find me on Facebook: facebook.com/timelessharpist